metalabharvard/mlml.io/content/projects/a-flitting-atlas-of-the-human-gaze.md

 ---
 title: A Flitting Atlas of the Human Gaze
 subtitle: ""
+fulltitle: A Flitting Atlas of the Human Gaze
 intro: Using AI-based extraction and analysis, A Flitting Atlas of the Human Gaze allows the visitor to explore the museum through the eyes of the subjects of artworks.
 start: "2021-01-01"
 end: "2021-01-01"